briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 purchase or as a gift.

-5. _(e)_ No underage person shall knowingly show or give false information concerning the person’s name, age, or other identification for the purpose of purchasing or otherwise obtaining any low-alcohol beverage in any place in this Municipality.
+5. _(e)_ No underage person shall knowingly show or give false information concerning the person's name, age, or other identification for the purpose of purchasing or otherwise obtaining any low-alcohol beverage in any place in this Municipality.